Bugged!

-Bugged! is a 1997 black horror comedy film written and directed by Roland K. Armstrong and distributed by Troma Entertainment.
+Bugged! is a 1997 black horror comedy film written and directed by Ronald K. Armstrong and distributed by Troma Entertainment.
 It features an all-black cast.

 Plot

 The film tells the story of a group of bumbling exterminators who are called over to the house of an attractive young novelist to rid her house of insects.
 Unfortunately, due to a horrible chemical mix-up, the poison spray causes the bugs to grow to enormous sizes, and pretty soon everyone is trapped inside the house and have to find a way to stop the dastardly pests before they start multiplying and take over the world.

 Tagline

 "They're urban, they're vermin, and THEY exterminate YOU!"